Academic Advising for Current Students

 - How do I know I'm taking the right courses for my program?

-If you want to find out if you're on track for graduation, visit the online Degree Progress Tool.
+A: A: If you want to find out if you're on track for graduation, visit your online Degree Progress Report.

-- How do I get a copy of my transfer credit statement for my previous post-secondary studies?
+- How do I check the transfer credit I received from my previous post-secondary studies?

 A: Please visit www.registrar.yorku.ca/program/transfer_credit/